maxji777/HermesJS/readme.md

             var title = $('h1').text();

             // return true to continue to next step
-            // or false to stop the process on current url (if data scrapping failed or value not found) return true; // true to continue, false to stop },
+            // or false to stop the process on current url (if data scrapping failed or element not found) return true;
+        },

         // call when job is done
         endJob : function() {

+            // $.ajax('save data to to database', data);

             return true; // true to continue, false to show error }
     };